ZCHAnalytics/GeoPandas/docs/04_merge_datasets.md

 What This Script Does:
 Loads the Two Datasets:
-It reads the train arrival data and the station coordinates data into separate DataFrames.
+Reads the train arrival data and the station coordinates data into separate DataFrames.

 Merges the DataFrames:
-It uses a left merge on the crs column so that every record in your train arrival data is preserved, with matching station coordinates added.
+It uses a left merge on the crs column so that every record in train arrival data is preserved, with matching station coordinates added.

 Saves the Merged Data:
 The merged DataFrame is saved as a CSV file for later use.